St Wilfrid's Church, Hickleton: Restorations

-The first major restoration took place between 1876–1888 and was supervised by G F Bodley.
+The first major restoration took place between 1876–1888 and was supervised by G. F. Bodley.
 During this period a new north aisle and sacristry were added, the roof was raised and renewed, the sanctuary was paved with marble and new screens were added to enclose the altar.

 The second set of extensive work took place in the 1980s, when the building was seriously affected by a geological fault which caused it to list dangerously.
 A concrete base was installed under the foundations which allows for the structure to be corrected using hydraulic jacks should there be any further movement.

 Lychgate and skulls

 The lychgate to the north-west of the church has three human skulls set behind a grille above which are the words (in Latin and English) "Today for me, Tomorrow for thee".
 A local legend has arisen which suggests they are the skulls of three sheep rustlers, hanged at nearby High Melton or three fallen women of the Parish but it is more likely that they were obtained by Lord Halifax (2nd Viscount) to serve as a memento mori.
-The two outer ones are genuine, both having had the crowns removed surgically and the centre one is a stone which replaces the original stolen in the 1980's.
+The two outer ones are genuine, both having had the crowns removed surgically and the centre one is a stone which replaces the original stolen in the 1980s.